ray-project/ray/doc/source/data/data.rst

 shuffling operations (:meth:`random_shuffle <ray.data.Datastream.random_shuffle>`,
 :meth:`sort <ray.data.Datastream.sort>`,
 :meth:`repartition <ray.data.Datastream.repartition>`),
-and are compatible with a variety of file formats, data sources, and distributed frameworks.
+and is compatible with a variety of file formats, data sources, and distributed frameworks.

 Here's an overview of the integrations with other processing frameworks, file formats, and supported operations, as well as a glimpse at the Ray Data API.